Relationship & Sexuality Counselling Specialists

 Talk to the police:

-If you feel unsafe the police are good people to talk to.
-If you or someone you know has been hurt, the police will be able to help
+If you feel unsafe the police can be good people to talk to.
+If you or someone you know has been hurt, the police will be most likely able to help.

 Believe in yourself: If someone is hurting you or threatening to, it can be hard to maintain your self-confidence.
 Remember it is never ok for someone to hurt or threaten to hurt you